dbcls/grasp/README.md

 ## Write your own definition

-You can add your own definitions in `resources` directory.
+You can add your own definitions in the directory specified with `RESOURCES_DIR` (default is `./resources`).
 The resource definition files must start with `[0-9a-zA-Z]` and end with `.graphql`.
 The other files in the directory are ignored.

 You need to restart Grasp to reload the definitions.
 You can use `npm run watch` to restart the server automatically.